Moduli of surfaces in $\mathbb{P}^3$: Classification

-These propositions only imply that these weighted projective spaces satisfy the necessary conditions to admit a smoothing to $\mathbb{P}^n$, not that it is sufficient.

-At least in the three dimensional case, to understand if these weighted projective spaces could smooth to $\PP^3$, one would have to study the versal deformation theory of these cyclic quotient singularities.
-It is enough to work locally: by standard cohomology calculations for weighted projective space, local to global deformations are unobstructed, as $H^2(X, \calT_X) = 0$.

 Let us further investigate the three-dimensional case.
-Using a computer, one can list the integer solutions to the equation $64abcd = (a + b + c + d)^3$ such that the associated weighted projective space is well-formed, and finds the following weighted projective spaces with $a, b, c, d \le 125$ (the condition $\le 125$ is necessary to appear as a $(5,4)$ $\PP^3$-smoothable \he stable pair; in general, one has $a, b, c, d $ less than or equal to the degree cubed).
+Using a computer, one can list the integer solutions to the equation $64abcd = (a + b + c + d)^3$ such that the associated weighted projective space is well-formed, and finds the following weighted projective spaces as the first few solutions.

 We can immediately determine that some of these threefolds do not admit smoothings to $\PP^3$, using the following theorem of Schlessinger \cite[Theorem 3]{schlessinger}.